FAQs

 We do.
 Invite us to speak to your class, community group, or company.

 Check out our Media Kit.
-Then reach out to our Communications Team via our Contact Form or by phone at 617-390-4450.
+Then reach out to our Communications team via our Contact Form or by phone at 617-390-4450.

 As a 501(c)(3) nonprofit organization, Spoonfuls is 100% philanthropically funded.
 Your donations are the reason we’re able to do what we do.
 Every $1 we raise enables our team to pick up and distribute one pound of food – and 87% of every $1 you give goes directly to support program operations.